 5See 11 U.S.C. § 1125(a)(1) (2012); Barbara J. Houser et al., Disclosure Statements; Confirmation and Cramdown of Chapter 11 Plans, ST005 A.L.I.-A.B.A.
 471, 475-76 (2011) ("Since the enactment of the Bankruptcy Code, courts have developed nineteen factors for evaluating the adequacy of the information contained in the disclosure statement.
 The most commonly cited version of the list of factors appears in In re Metrocraft Publ'g Servs., Inc., 39 B.R.
 567 (Bankr.
 N.D.
 Ga.
 1984).
-Borrowing factors for courts to consider when determining the adequacy of information in a proposed disclosure statement:
+Borrowing factors from other cases, and adding a few of its own, the Metrocraft court listed nineteen factors for courts to consider when determining the adequacy of information in a proposed disclosure statement:

 specific requirements, there is generally no specific set of requirements that defines the information that is adequate to satisfy this . . .
-Code requirement."6 A plan proponent should make every effort to include adequate information in the disclosure statement, however, more is not necessarily better.
-A "disclosure statement should be clear and succinct,"7 and approval of the disclosure statement has been denied where a disclosure statement is too complex and confusing.8 That said, because the adequacy of the disclosure statement is a subjective determination made by the court,9 there is a notable "everything but the kitchen sink" approach to disclosure statement drafting, and some seem to pattern their disclosure statement on the SEC's prospectus requirements.10
+Code requirement."
+A plan proponent should make every effort to include adequate information in the disclosure statement, however, more is not necessarily better.
+A "disclosure statement should be clear and succinct," and approval of the disclosure statement has been denied where a disclosure statement is too complex and confusing.
+That said, because the adequacy of the disclosure statement is a subjective determination made by the court, 9 there is a notable "everything but the kitchen sink" approach to disclosure statement drafting, and some seem to pattern their disclosure statement on the SEC's prospectus requirements.
+10